nremey/HA-menstrual-gauge-v2/README.md

 <img width="1000" height="592" alt="menstruation-cycle-heatmap-card.js" src="https://github.com/user-attachments/assets/9b5759bd-f343-4640-b7cb-f79e4c6b0847" />

 A future goal is to integrate tracked PMS-Symptoms (idea is there, but development has not started) within this card and make ist easy to visually spot pattern.
-And use this to may build automations around it. (like little Icons for Sympton on the accured day. (🤮 for vomitting, 🔥 for heat attack,  🥶 for freezing, and others; i hope yout get the idea what to expect) some symptom may accure around the same span of days after ther cycle start or towards the end.
-By alligning the cycle top or bottom, it gets easier to spot.
+And use this to may build automations around it.
+Idea is little Icons for Symptons on the accured day (🤮 for vomitting, 🔥 for heat attack,  🥶 for freezing, and others; i hope yout get the idea what to expect) some symptom may accure around the same span of days after ther cycle start or towards the end.
+By alligning the periods top or bottom, it gets easier to spot.
 Use wisely.

 ```yaml